top of page

 Hello

 My name is Jera Johnston.
-I am a trauma doula, consultant and educator.
-I'm also a queer mother, living an eco-centered, communal lifestyle in the Pacific Northwest of the US.
+I am a peer-supporter, consultant and educator.
+I'm also a queer mother, living an eco-centered lifestyle in the Pacific Northwest of the US.

 After years deep in healing, learning, and growing, I turned to face the world and now offer my findings to other Heart Warriors.
 This has manifested as: